anaconda/ae5-shiny-server/README.md

   - jlstevens
 ```

+This project definition is sufficient to run the `basic` application in
+the `app-examples` directory.

 By default, the top-level project directory is served but you can point
 to any particular directory containing your shiny apps by passing the
 `--site-dir` option to the `shiny_server` command.